 D4 / 70-200 f2.8 / Xinjiang

-A sudden rush of noise from behind, the honk of a horn, the revving of an over-worked engine and a motorbike passes us at over ninety, stampeding the melting tarmac as if behind schedule.
-The Nikon leaps out the window with me closely behind, hanging a full half-body out in mid-air whilst white noise takes over.
-Fighting against the ravaging wind I heave the heavy black camera up to eye level and it’s already focusing before I compose, eager to capture the majestic scene ahead.
+A sudden rush of noise from behind, the revving of an over-worked engine and a motorbike passes us at over ninety, stampeding the melting tarmac as if behind schedule.
+My Nikon leaps out the window with me closely behind, we’re hanging a full half-body out in mid-air with only the noise of roaring wind for company.
+Fighting against the ravaging onslaught I heave the heavy black camera up to eye level, it’s already focusing before I compose, eager to capture the majestic scene ahead.

 Belle and Sebastian